Ormael13/CoCX/README.md

 Everything is copyright Fenoxo (fenoxo.com).

+**This repository is the game source-code only**

-Latest builds are generally available in the CoC-Alpha repo:
+Latest builds (e.g. an actual, playable version of the game) are generally available in the CoC-Alpha repo:
 https://github.com/herp-a-derp/CoC-Alpha
 Note that these are alpha-quality builds, and likely may have bugs and other fun easter-eggs.